clami66/AF_unmasked/README.md

 **Quick start**

-If you have a `target.fasta` file containing multiple sequences:
+If you have a `.fasta` file containing multiple sequences:

 ```
 >H1137,subunit1|